robinagandhi/swa/slides/lecture-5/include/code-for-software-se.md

 ## ...simple, intuitive guides are need
 ---
 class: middle
-# Key Questions a Weakness
+# Key Questions for a Weakness
 ### What are the .blue[Software flaws] (omission, commission, operational) that lead to the weakness?
 ### What are the defining characteristics of the .orange[Weakness]?
 ### What are the .green[Resources/Location] where the weakness is typically manifest?